Facilities for voters with disabilities

 - For other elections or for referendums, 22 days (excluding Sundays and public holidays) before polling day

-You can read more about this in our document on registering to vote.
+You can read more about this in our page on registering to vote.

 How to vote by post